What the accelerator fund will do

 Phase 1 funding

-Phase 1 funding is for projects that will:
+Phase 1 funding was for projects that:

 - connect with many farmers, growers, and whenua Māori owners, and

-The funding round for phase 1 closes at 5 pm on 25 May 2022.
+The funding round for phase 1 closed on 25 May 2022.

 Phase 2 funding

-Phase 2 funding is for targeted, smaller projects from organisations such as newer farmer support groups.
+Phase 2 funding was for targeted, smaller projects from organisations such as newer farmer support groups.
 These groups may not have worked with a government agency like the Ministry for Primary Industries before and may need extra support.